rrenebostic/AI-Fairness-Audit-Playbook/03-component-integration.md

 ### Integration Points: ###

 Three critical integration mechanisms ensure analytical coherence.
-Historical patterns from **Component 1** directly inform fairness definition priorities in Component 2, preventing arbitrary selections disconnected from actual discrimination mechanisms documented in the domain.
-Selected definitions from **Component 2** focus bias detection efforts in Component 3 on sources most likely to violate chosen fairness criteria, maximizing assessment efficiency by targeting relevant bias types rather than comprehensive but unfocused analysis.
-Priority bias sources from **Component 3** determine targeted metric implementation in **Component 4**, ensuring measurement addresses highest-impact areas identified through systematic prioritization.
+Historical patterns from **Component 1** directly inform fairness definition priorities in Component 2, providing a practical and structured methodology for engineering teams to select, document, and implement appropriate fairness definitions for their specific AI systems.
+Selected definitions from **Component 2** focus bias detection efforts in Component 3 for identifying and mitigating bias throughout the entire machine learning lifecycle.
+Priority bias sources from **Component 3** determine targeted metric implementation in **Component 4**, which helps engineering teams to select, implement, and interpret appropriate fairness metrics.
 <br/>
 <br/>